Vertex reconstruction in the TAO experiment: Results and discussions

 \subsection{Performance improvement of optimized CCA}

 In Section \ref{sec:improvements}, we introduced optimizations to CCA targeting dual-opening, $R$ reconstruction nonlinearity, and electronic effects in the TAO CD to enhance reconstruction performance.
-Since the improvements to the reconstruction of the angles $\theta$ and $\phi$ are negligible, this section is dedicated solely to systematically evaluating and discussing the impact of these optimizations on the $R$ reconstruction using two metrics: bias (mean of $R_{\rm rec}-R_{\rm true}$) and resolution (its standard deviation).
+Since the improvements to the reconstruction of the angles $\theta$ and $\phi$ are negligible, this section is dedicated solely to systematically evaluating and discussing the impact of these optimizations on the $R$ reconstruction.

 The impact of various corrections on the CCA reconstruction results is illustrated in Fig.~\ref{fig: correction}.
 Notably, the curve correction for the $R$ reconstruction nonlinearity has a particularly significant influence; after correction, the bias range for electrons, positrons, and gamma particles is optimized from [$-135.13\pm 0.14$ mm, $-127.36 \pm 0.20$ mm] to [$-0.28\pm 0.09$ mm, $7.2\pm 0.12$ mm].
 The resolution range improves from [$21.13\pm 0.10$ mm, $28.5\pm 0.12$ mm] to [$8.87\pm 0.06$ mm, $19.6\pm 0.15$ mm].
 In contrast, the dual-opening correction shows limited bias improvement yet substantially reduces photon leakage for all three particle types.
 Following this correction, the bias shifts from negative to positive, and the resolution is refined from [$14.49\pm 0.09$ mm, $22.27\pm 0.16$ mm] to [$8.87\pm 0.06$ mm, $19.6\pm 0.15$ mm].